glapointe7/HousePrices/Analysis.md

 library(corrplot)
 library(moments)         # For skewness
 library(Matrix)
-library(mice)            # To replace NA values by a predicted one library(VIM) library(randomForest)
+#library(mice)            # To replace NA values by a predicted one
+library(Hmisc)           # To impute features having NA values to replace library(VIM) library(randomForest)
 library(xgboost)